 A Chapter 7 bankruptcy in Creek County is the most popular form of bankruptcy filed in the State.
 When people talk about bankruptcy all sorts of confusion and differences of opinion come into play.
 Bankruptcy really isn’t that confusing.
 Dealing with debt collectors on the other hand is.
 In times of economic hardship bankruptcy is a great chance for people to rebuild their financial lot in life.
-Chapter 7 bankruptcy is often called the fresh start bankruptcy.
+They often refer to a Chapter 7 bankruptcy as the fresh start bankruptcy.

 Filing a bankruptcy involves gathering lots of information.
-The majority of the information is whats used to show that you qualify to file.
+The majority of the information they ask for is to show that you qualify to file.
 Depending on the attorney that you use its not a difficult requirement to meet.
 An example of some documents is your taxes, a list of your assets and liabilities and the creditors that you owe money to.

 Passing The Means Test

 To file a Chapter 7 bankruptcy everyone must pass the Means Test.
 This test looks at your income, assets and expenses.
 For an individual to file a Chapter 7 bankruptcy, that individual can’t make more than $48,322 per year.
 The amount increases with the number of people in your household.
 This means that if you’re married and have two kids the amount goes up and corresponds with your family size.
 For a family of two the amount is $60,000 and for a family of four the amount is $77,000 per year.
 The income maximum changes from time to time.
 In the event your family income is above the means test maximum you’ll have to file a chapter 13 bankruptcy

 Effect Of Filing Bankruptcy

 Your Chapter 7 bankruptcy is filed in federal bankruptcy court.
 Immediately upon filing you get the benefit of the protections that comes with filing bankruptcy.
 An automatic stay triggers and any and all collection efforts against you must stop.
 This includes law suits,